meilisearch/specifications/text/157-faceting-setting-api.md

 Define maximum number of value returned for a distributed facet.

-e.g. This means that with the default value of `100`, it is not possible to have `101` colors if the color field is defined as a facet at search time.
+e.g. It means that with the default value of `100`, it is not possible to have `101` colors if the color field is defined as a facet at search time.

 The value of 100 ensures good performance and prevents malicious users from scraping data from a Meilisearch instance.